 I had another Bloody Mary here at Bijou and it was good, but not as good as the one at Cheryl’s. 🙂 And then I learned about harissa.
 So, harissa is this amazing North African/Middle Eastern paste/sauce that is so delicious and made with roasted peppers, cumin, mint and so much more.
 Now, take that and mix it with roasted potatoes, cauliflower and kale (because you’re in Portland and it’s kale), and you have the best breakfast dish I’ve eaten in who knows how long.
 Bijou Cafe wins for the best breakfast dish for now… until we come back to Portland.

-Jon, my BFF doing the Portland weekend getaway with me, got cornmeal pancakes with honey butter and fried chicken and that was amazing too.
+We also got cornmeal pancakes with honey butter and fried chicken and that was amazing too.
 I’m pretty sure we could’ve gotten anything and would’ve been completely satisfied.

 Tip: get there early and don’t think you can just go sit at the bar.
 Those seats are on the check-in list too and you have to wait (lesson learned).